nagarajanchinnasamy/GettingAndCleaningDataCourseProject/CodeBook.md

 #### Subject ####
 Numerical identifier that unquely identifies a subject.

-#### SetType ####
-Code that indicates if this measurement row is obtained from training or test set.
-It takes one of the following values:
-- TRAIN
-- TEST

 #### Measure Variables ####
 Totally 66 numerical measure variables that show the average of each extracted variable grouped by each activity and each subject.
 E.g.: TimeBodyAcc_mean_X, TimeBodyAcc_mean_Y etc.